jackingham/DevOpsInteriewPreparation/README.md

 # DevOpsInteriewPreparation

 ## What are the four key benefits of DevOps and how can we utilise them (provide use cases or examples)
+- Flexibility
+- Ease of use
+- Robustness
+- Cost

 ## What is public cloud, Hybrid cloud and private cloud (use cases)
 - Public cloud consits of services and resources made publically available by the provider.
 These allow resources and responsibilities to be transferred offsite.
 Common providers are AWS, Azure, and Google Cloud.